Chromo-lib/text-translator-extension/README.md

 # W-Translate

+Browser extension
-Browser extension To translate selected text in current tab (page) from English to any language..
+To Translate the selected text in current tab (page) from English to any language by one click..

 ### Icon